 You have decided to leave the rat race and become an entrepreneur.
 You’ve also decided that you want to move to France to start a business.
 Now the next question is what business do I do?
 How much should I invest in this business?

-There’s a lot to think about before you embark on your journey to become an entrepreneur.
+There’s a lot to think about before you embark on your journey to becoming an entrepreneur.
 The best thing to do is to sit down and really think about it.
 There’s no better way than to come up with a business plan.
 Coming with a business plan can also be quite intimidating in itself.
 Here are some points to consider about a business plan in France.

 What type of business

 To begin with you need to decide on what type of business you want to start.
-There are thousands of options that you can choose from such as food & beverage, fashion, sales, arts & craft, IT business and many more.
+There are thousands of options that you can choose from such as food & beverage, fashion, sales, arts & craft, IT business, and many more.
 There are basically five industries that you can choose from.
 They are –

 Once you’ve decided on which industry you want to be involved in, the next step is to set up a company.